bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ### 1. Introduction

-Federated identity transactions allow for a more secure more usable internet.
-Many products and libraries exist which enable those transactions at various levels of security.
-This document outlines what to look for in software that enables federation.
+Federated identity transactions allow for a more secure and more usable internet by allowing users to have a smaller number of accounts that can be used across many sites and applications, without sharing credentials.
+There are several major protocols that enable federation transactions, and a multitude of software packages and libraries that implement them.
+This document outlines what to look for in software that enables federation and how to apply that.

-This document is intended to provide more direct guidance than SP 800-63C.
-SP 800-63C was written to be intentionally technology-agnostic.
-This can make it difficult for implementers to understand what was intended by the document with regard to specific protocols or products.
-This guide is intended to provide a more
+This document is intended to provide more direct guidance than SP 800-63C, which was written to be intentionally technology-agnostic.
+While this choice is makes the document applicable across a wide array of technologies and circumstances, the abstract nature can make it difficult for implementers to understand what was intended by the document with regard to specific protocols or products.
+This guide is therefore intended to provide more concrete guidance.

 ### 2. Risk Management